tensorforce/tensorforce/README.md

 --------

-TensorForce currently integrates with the OpenAI Gym API, OpenAI Universe, the Unreal Engine (game engine), DeepMind lab, ALE and Maze explorer.
+TensorForce currently integrates with the OpenAI Gym API, OpenAI Universe, DeepMind lab, ALE and Maze explorer.
 The following algorithms are available (all policy methods both continuous/discrete and using a Beta distribution for bounded actions).

 -  A3C using distributed TensorFlow or a multithreaded runner - now as part of our generic Model